-However, counselling agencies do differ from each other when it comes to providing information on abortion services abroad.
-Contact details for abortion services outside the country can only be provided during a face-to-face counselling session and within a strict legal framework.
+No, pregnancy counselling services differ from each other when it comes to providing information on abortion services outside Ireland.
+Contact details for abortion services outside the country can only be provided during a counselling session and within a strict legal framework.

-Some agencies can provide information on abortion and abortion services outside the country, if you request it, during your counselling session.
-Two specific agencies – Cura and Anew – will not provide information on abortion services abroad, although they will discuss abortion with you.
+Most HSE-funded crisis pregnancy services provide information on abortion services that are lawfully available in another country, if you ask them to during your counselling session.
+Two agencies – Cura and Anew – will not provide information on abortion services abroad, although they will discuss abortion with you.

-Before the counselling session begins the counsellor should tell you what she is able to provide or discuss during the session.
-If you feel the agency is not meeting your counselling or information needs you should make another free appointment with a different State-funded crisis pregnancy counselling agency.
+Before the counselling session begins, the counsellor should tell you what information he or she is able to provide or discuss during the session.

-In this situation a counsellor will only give information to relevant authorities and will not break confidentiality without discussing it with you first unless discussing it with you puts you, or someone else, at risk.
+If this happens, a counsellor will only give information to the relevant authorities.
+Counsellors will not break confidentiality without discussing it with you first unless discussing it with you puts you, or someone else, at risk.

-Counsellors normally try to speak to a client on his or her own as part of a counselling session, even when they bring a friend or family member.
-You could call ahead of your appointment and check if this will happen.
+Counsellors normally try to speak to a client on their own as part of a counselling session, even when they bring a family member or friend.
+You could phone ahead of your appointment and check if this will happen.

 This will depend on your exact age and on the service’s policy.
 No matter what age you are, what is most important is that you get the support you need.
 All services should discuss this with you and support you to access the support of a parent/legal guardian or someone else appropriate if possible.